allenai/pawls/cli/readme.md

 ```
 By default, pawls will use the name of the containing directory to refer to the pdf in the ui.

-2. Process the token information for each PDF document with the given PDF preprocessor `grobid/pdfplumber`:
+2. Process the token information for each PDF document with the given PDF preprocessor `grobid/pdfplumber`. *Note: to use the grobid preprocessor, you need to run `docker-compose up` in a separate shell, because grobid needs to be running as a service.*:
     ```bash
     pawls preprocess grobid skiff_files/apps/pawls/papers
     ```
+At this point, you will be able to view a UI by running `docker-compose up` at the root of the repository and navigating to `localhost:8080`.

 3. Assign annotation tasks (<PDF_SHA>s) to specific users <user>:
     ```bash
     pawls assign ./skiff_files/apps/pawls/papers <user> <PDF_SHA>